The Vaccines share Waxahatchee cover from 'Cosy Karaoke' EP

 - READ MORE: Waxahatchee – ‘Saint Cloud’ review: Katie Crutchfield embraces her Americana idols with stunning results

-The upcoming EP has no firm tracklisting or release date yet, but is able to pre-save on streaming services here.
+The upcoming EP is set to come out next week (March 5), and is able to pre-save on streaming services here.

 Watch Justin Young’s green screen-tastic version of Waxatchee’s ‘Fire’, from Katie Crutchfield’s 2020 album ‘Saint Cloud’, below.